balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent:

 ```
-Agent: Create a branch named "feature-text-analyzer" in repo "demo-streamlit", based on "main".
+ Create a branch named "feature-text-analyzer" in repo "demo-streamlit", based on "main".
 ```

 * The Agent will show a `create_branch` form (repo, base branch, new name).
 Confirm and submit.
 * Expected: chat confirms creation and returns the new branch name.
+* Local sync: in VS Code, Fetch/Pull.
+Then switch locally to the new branch:

+  - If using VS Code UI: click branch name in status bar → select `feature-text-analyzer`.
+  - Or via terminal:

+    ```bash
+    git fetch
+    git checkout feature-text-analyzer
+    ```

 ### B — Add/update `app.py` on the feature branch

 Type into Agent (large paste — paste the full `app.py` contents above):

 ```
-Agent: Create or update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" with the following content:
+ Create or update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" with the following content:
 <PASTE THE FULL app.py CONTENT HERE>
 Commit message: "Add Text Analyzer widget (feature-text-analyzer)"
 ```

 * The Agent will surface the `create_or_update_file` tool form (path, content preview, commit message, branch).
 Confirm and submit.
 * Expected: Agent returns success with a commit SHA and link to the file on GitHub.
+* Local sync: Pull in VS Code (or run `git pull`) while on `feature-text-analyzer` so your local reflects the remote commit.

 > Alternative: If you prefer local edits, paste the contents into VS Code, save, commit to the `feature-text-analyzer` branch (Source Control UI), and push — either approach is fine.
 The Agent method shows the MCP tool in action.